 ‘And whoever it was, the killer, thought that she was leaving.
 That ‘whoever’ had to be a girl because of the galoshes, plus she’d then have heard me coming up from down below.
 She’d assume it was me.’

 ‘We don’t know then.’

-‘The killer shot her a second time and then slipped away.
+‘The killer shot her a second time, though the guns seemed different and then slipped away.
 Those tracks down the gully were someone running and the footprints looked to me like a girl’s.’

 ‘I saw Frank and Laura in the gully but that was near the house.
 I was by the fence to the property and looked up there.’